megaden/drf-shortcuts/README.md

     MyModelSerializer = create_standard_serializer_class(MyModel)

-Customizing a view using shortcuts:
+Customizing a view using helpers:

     # in views.py